theaudaxproject/vps/README.md

-# BOLD Masternode VPS Installation
+# AUDAX Masternode VPS Installation

-This masternode installation script vastly simplifies the setup of a BOLD masternode running on a virtual private server (VPS), and it also adds a number of other powerful features, including:
+This masternode installation script vastly simplifies the setup of a AUDAX masternode running on a virtual private server (VPS), and it also adds a number of other powerful features, including:

 * IPv6 Support
 * Installs 1-100 (or more!)
-BOLD masternodes in parallel on one VPS, with individual bold.conf and data directories
+AUDAX masternodes in parallel on one VPS, with individual audax.conf and data directories
-* It can install masternodes for other coins on the same VPS as BOLD
+* It can install masternodes for other coins on the same VPS as AUDAX
 * 100% auto-compilation and 99% of configuration on the masternode side of things
-* Automatically compiling from the latest BOLD release tag, or another tag can be specified
+* Automatically compiling from the latest AUDAX release tag, or another tag can be specified
 * Some security hardening is done, including firewalling and a separate user, increasing security
 * Automatic startup for all masternode daemons